schlomo/chromebooks-in-deutschland/README.md

 ## Development

 * **For Owners** [Setup credentials to run](https://firebase.google.com/docs/functions/local-emulator?authuser=0#set_up_admin_credentials_optional) `firebase functions:shell` (and remember to remove the credentials).
+Otherwise everything should work without credentials using the emulator.
-* Use `npm start` to start local development web server for frontend development with all Firebase emulators active.
+* Use `yarn start` to start local development web server for frontend development with all Firebase emulators active.
 Can load full database dump from `backup.json` (create by downloading `/api/data` from production), will generate random prices otherwise.
 * [Integromat](https://www.integromat.com/) used for email notifications for Cloud Build results based on Push Subscription to web hook from `cloud-build` Pub/Sub topic.
 * https://iconify.design/docs/icon-bundles/ explains about local icon bundles